-You must comply with all applicable laws, the Agreement, as may be amended from time to time with or without advance notice, and the policies and processes explained below
+You must comply with all applicable laws, these Terms, as may be amended from time to time with or without advance notice, and the policies and processes explained herein.

-You agree to indemnify and hold harmless FDNA, its officers, employees, agents, subsidiaries, affiliates and other partners, from and against any claims, actions or demands, liabilities and settlements including without limitation, reasonable legal and accounting fees, resulting from, or alleged to result from your use of the Services, your violation of this Agreement, or your posting of content, except in each case due to FDNA or the Services infringing the intellectual property rights of third parties or violating applicable law (other than due to content you provided).
+You agree to indemnify and hold harmless FDNA, its officers, employees, agents, subsidiaries, affiliates and other partners, from and against any claims, actions or demands, liabilities and settlements including without limitation, reasonable legal and accounting fees, resulting from, or alleged to result from your use of the Website, your violation of this Terms, except in each case due to FDNA or the Website infringing the intellectual property rights of third parties or violating applicable law.

-Certain information and content made available by FDNA through the Services is gathered from publicly available data or submitted by other Users, and FDNA cannot guarantee the accuracy of such information.
-Use of the Services by you is conditioned upon your agreement that all of the information and content is for informational and educational purposes only and should not be relied upon, and that as a User, you agree to hold harmless FDNA and other Users and data suppliers for your use or reliance on such information.
+Certain information and content made available by FDNA through the Website is gathered from publicly available data, and FDNA cannot guarantee the accuracy of such information.
+Use of the Website by you is conditioned upon your agreement that all of the information and Content is for informational and educational purposes only and should not be relied upon, and that as a User, you agree to hold harmless FDNA and other Users and data suppliers for your use or reliance on such information.

 You hereby undertake to always take the following actions:

 - Comply with all applicable laws, including, without limitation, state and federal patient privacy laws, intellectual property laws, export control laws, tax laws, and regulatory requirements;

 - Review and comply with notices sent by FDNA concerning the Use of the Website;